OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

 function createTask(req, res, next) {

-    // Restify currently has a bug which doesn't allow you tooset default headers.
+    // Restify currently has a bug which doesn't allow you to set default headers.
-    // These headers comply with CORS and allow us toomongodbServer our response tooany origin.
+    // These headers comply with CORS and allow us to mongodbServer our response to any origin.

     res.header("Access-Control-Allow-Origin", "*");
     res.header("Access-Control-Allow-Headers", "X-Requested-With");

-    // Create a new task model, fill it, and save it tooMongodb. var _task = new Task();
+    // Create a new task model, fill it, and save it to Mongodb. var _task = new Task();

     if (!req.params.task) {